-The following sections report the results of the tests using JMP[®] 10.
-All tests used the same build date: Jan 14, 2012.
+The following sections report the results of tests that were run in JMP[®] 11 and JMP Pro 11 for both 32-bit and 64-bit systems.
+All tests used the same build date: August 12, 2013.

 Univariate Results

 The univariate tests consist of nine data sets, ranging from 3 to 5000 data points.
 Each data set has certified values to 15 decimal places for the mean (μ), standard deviation (σ), and first-order autocorrelation (ρ).
 Therefore, a λ of 15 indicates perfect agreement with NIST certified values.
 Results for μ and σ were calculated using the JMP Distribution platform.
 Values of ρ came from the Time Series platform.
 The results are presented in Figure 1.
 These results are the same for all Windows and Macintosh operating systems that we support.